Ohdmire/autoforcnmmoc/README.md

 # autoforcnmmoc
-A script automatically finishes videos.
+A script automatically finishes videos and exams.